 Steve Law becomes the first pianist ever in history ever to play the piano on the moon.

-‘I’m over the moon, really,’ said Mr.Law when I caught up with him this morning in Switzerland.
+‘I’m over the moon, quite literally,’ said Mr.Law when I caught up with him this morning at his home in Switzerland.
 ‘It was a tough gig, the audience were a lot less than I’d expected.
-I’d say the worst aspect was just the complete lack of atmosphere’ reflected Law.
-‘But I can think of no crater place to play.’
+The worst aspect was the complete lack of atmosphere’ reflected Law.
+‘Still, I can think of no crater place to play.’

 Being on the road is one of the toughest aspects of being a musician, but this was a gig that would take most performers out of their comfort zone.
 ‘It took me 3 days to find the place!
 The rocket journey was terrible.
-Google maps took me all over the place (as usual).
-Wikepedia told me it was made out of cheese.’
+I got it from a used rocket salesman.
+Google Maps took me a pretty strange route, but then you expect that.
+Wikepedia said the moon was made out of cheese.
+It clearly isn’t.’

 ‘I was pretty hungry by the time it was over.
 Fortunately I found a Mars Bar and a bar of Galaxy in my space suit.’

-Steve’s star-studied programme included his own special arrangement of Holst’s The Planets and some lighter music such as Moondance, Rocket Man, Venus, Clouds across the Moon and a section of rock music.
+Steve’s programme included his own special arrangement of Holst’s The Planets plus some lighter music such as Moondance, Rocket Man, Venus, Clouds across the Moon and a section of rock music.

-Steve’s new album ‘Making Tracks’ will be available to download on Amazon, Spotify and Itunes later this week.
+Steve’s new album ‘Making Tracks’ is available to download on Amazon, Spotify and iTunes.
 It will be out of this world!
-So watch this SPACE!!!!